WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/Design specification.md

    One diagram for the whole user-application interaction.
 Services represent actions on the backend, and repositories represent interactions between the backend and the database.

 3. **UML Diagram (General)**
    One class diagram representing classes and the interactions between them.
 Dependency interactions in code are represented in more than half of the cases by the `@Autowired` annotation.
 Therefore, it's a dependency interaction.
 Red squares represents private access modifiers, green circles - public.
 Big Int in DB - Long, Varchar - String.
+VanIssue model depends on User model because it's required from it driverId.

 4. **UI Mock-ups (R.1, R.2)**
    Mockups for both pages and error handling for UI2.